danlurie/PyPALM/README.md

 If no custom function is provided, PyPALM will use random shuffling.

 ## PyPALM is a work in progress
 I can make no guarantees that it is suitable for use by anyone other than myself, and in the specific cases it was designed for.
 That said, I have tested it against the [nptest](https://cran.r-project.org/web/packages/nptest/index.html) R package and found it to produce p-values that are identical up to at least two decimal places.
+See the `test` directory for details.

 ## Background and Acknowledgements
-Inspired by and based heavily on [PALM as implemented in FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM) and related work by [Anderson Winkler](https://github.com/andersonwinkler).
+PyPALM is based heavily (in concept, though not necessarily in code) on [FSL PALM](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM) and related work by [Anderson Winkler](https://github.com/andersonwinkler).
+That said, please note that PyPALM has no official relationship with the official PALM package, nor does it come anywhere close (yet?) to fully implementing all the features of PALM.

 If you use PyPALM, in addition to citing this repository, please also cite the key publication on which this work is based:

 Winkler AM, Ridgway GR, Webster MA, Smith SM, Nichols TE.
 [Permutation inference for the general linear model.](https://doi.org/10.1016/j.neuroimage.2014.01.060) NeuroImage, 2014;92:381-397